Earlopain/FoxTrove/README.md

 #### Solargraph

 The project works out of the box with the [VSCode solargraph extension](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph).
-If it's not working execute the "Reload Window" command.
-The extension doesn't cope with the language server not being available on startup and refused to work altogether until a full reload is performed.

-Note: Does not work on Windows.
-Windows folders can't be mounted with the same absolute path inside the container, since drive prefixes like C: don't exist in Linux.
-The same absolute path is required by solargraph for correctly reporting diagnostics.
-Use WSL if you want this.
+Note: Does not work on Windows without using WSL.
+See [Windows Users](#windows-users).